CLIOPATRA: Extracting Private Information from LLM Insights: Related Work

 \section{Related Work}

 \descr{Attacks against RAG.} Attacks targeting adjacent systems, such as RAGs~\cite{anderson2024my,chaudhari2024phantom,naseh2025riddle}, can encompass direct and indirect prompt injection~\cite{perez2022ignore,greshake2023not} and poisoning~\cite{Wan2023Poisoning}.
-When combined to insert malicious instructions into an LLM's input or context, these can mislead it into following the adversary's instructions.
+When combined to insert malicious instructions into an LLM's input or context, these can mislead it into following the adversary's instructions to enable membership inference~\cite{naseh2025riddle} and data reconstruction~\cite{chaudhari2024phantom}.
 In our work, we employ both prompt injection and poisoning attacks on the \clio system, which crucially deviates from RAGs in a number of ways.
 In \clio, ``documents'' (i.e., conversations) are first summarized and anonymized using an LLM before being processed, whereas RAGs typically keep documents intact.
 Moreover, \clio cannot be queried arbitrarily to retrieve data, unlike RAGs.
-As a result, our attack on \clio requires a novel design (i.e., multiple layers of prompt injections and information-extraction algorithms) compared to traditional RAG attacks.
+As a result, our attack on \clio requires a novel design (i.e., multiple layers of prompt injection, information-extraction algorithms, and incorporating the prior baseline) compared to traditional RAG attacks.

-\descr{Privacy of Abstractive Summarization.} As mentioned, URANIA~\cite{liu2025urania} introduces a DP version of a \clio-like system. \citet{liu2025urania} also warn that the privacy protections provided by \clio are informal at best.
+\descr{Privacy of Abstractive Summarization.} As mentioned, URANIA~\cite{liu2025urania} introduces a DP version of a \clio-like system.
+Liu et al.\cite{liu2025urania} also warn that the privacy protections provided by \clio are informal at best.
 They compare the privacy of URANIA to \clio using DP auditing, i.e., they run a privacy attack to distinguish between the outputs of the system with and without a single target chat.
 However, unlike \attack, their attack is mostly ineffective against \clio.
 Moreover, the DP audit assumes a strong adversary who knows all system chats except the target chat, which may not be realistic in practice, whereas \attack's adversary only knows some public information about the target and poisons the system with malicious chats.

 Finally, \citet{hughes2025private} study how privacy-preserving LLMs are at abstractive summarization (similar to the facet extraction stage).
-However, they only use a simple prompt for summarization and perform a passive measurement, compared to our active attack, which not only targets complex and robust prompts used in a real-world system but also defeats multiple defenses deployed by the \clio pipeline.
+However, they only use a simple prompt for summarization and perform a passive measurement, whereas our active attack targets complex, robust prompts used in a real-world system and defeats multiple defenses deployed by the \clio pipeline.